 The number of first-time travelers going solo increases every year, so if you’re considering your own solo trip this year, you’re in good company!
 A Booking.com study shows 40% of respondents took a solo trip in 2021 and another 21% were planning to take one in the future.
 Whether you’re a novice or a pro at going it alone, these tips can help you make your solo vacation the trip of a lifetime.

-The Visa study found that the number of solo travelers booking personal guided tours has nearly tripled in recent years.
-Companies such as Viator, Tours by Locals and Vayable offer a multitude of options around the globe tailored to your personal interests and schedule.
-You can see Rome’s ruins with an archaeologist, taste tapas in Barcelona with a chef and much more.
+Just because you’re traveling solo doesn’t mean you have to be alone.
+On-the-ground tour companies such as Viator and Tours by Locals offer a multitude of options around the globe tailored to your personal interests and schedule.
+You can see Rome’s ruins with an archaeologist, taste tapas in Barcelona with a chef, and much more.
 Check out NEA Travel: Guided Tours for the best prices on all kinds of tours in the U.S. and abroad.
 You can even apply your Travel Dollars toward the booking.

 Don’t assume a private tour is beyond your budget.
-The Global Greeter Network can connect you with free personal tours led by locals in more than 28 countries.
-One of the network’s biggest participants, the nonprofit Big Apple Greeter, offers solo-friendly free tours of New York City.
+For example, the nonprofit Big Apple Greeter offers solo-friendly free tours of New York City.

 A growing number of tour companies have reduced or eliminated the “single supplement” fee that has made it cost-prohibitive for solo travelers to join in the fun.
 Such fee-free trips significantly broaden the options for your budget.
-For example, Road Scholar (formerly Elder Hostel) offers dozens of fee-free “learning adventures,” including painting in the Adirondack Mountains and a multi-sport Costa Rican getaway.
+For example, Road Scholar offers dozens of fee-free “learning adventures,” including walking and hiking in Quebec City and a multi-sport Costa Rican getaway.

 Several cruise lines are ditching or reducing their single supplements and actively courting solo travelers.
-For example, Norwegian Cruise Line, Royal Caribbean, P&O Cruises and Fred Olsen Cruise Lines offer solo and studio cabins aboard several ships with itineraries in Europe, Asia, the Mediterranean and Caribbean.
+For example, Norwegian Cruise Line, Royal Caribbean, Holland America and Virgin Voyages offer solo and studio cabins aboard several ships with itineraries in Europe, the Mediterranean and the Caribbean.
 Eyeing a European river cruise?
 Tauck waives the single supplement on category 1 cabins.
 For affordable prices on cruises across the globe, visit NEA Travel: Cruises.